kaakaww/contributors_tool/README.md

 ### Check a GitHub Repo or Org

 To check GitHub directly for active committers, use the `ghcr.io/kaakaww/contributors-github` container.
-You will need a GitHub Personal Access Token (PAT), which we will refer to as `ACCESS_TOKEN` in the following examples.
+You will need a [GitHub Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), which we will refer to as `ACCESS_TOKEN` in the following examples.

+Since this container is looking at your remote GitHub repository, you do not need to check out your repository, `cd` to it, or refer to it in any way.

-For example, to check a single repo, `kaakaww/contributors_tool`, run the following command:
+For example, to check a single GitHub repo, `kaakaww/contributors_tool`, run the following command:

 ```shell
 docker run ghcr.io/kaakaww/contributors-github --access_token ACCESS_TOKEN --repo kaakaww/contributors_tool